 In juxtaposition to Tokyo’s old town, just a stone throw’s away, Akihabara is the height of modernity and Japanese pop culture.
 Originally gaining the nickname “Electric Town” from its electronic stores that started opening following WW2, it is now hard to find a street in Akihabara that doesn’t house a several-storey electronic store, anime-related shop or maid café.

-With an abundance of wacky things to do and see around Akihabara, here are 15 fun things to get you started.
+With an abundance of wacky things to do and see around Akihabara, here is a list of 80 fun things to get you started.